olalha/UoL-ComputerScienceBSc-Dissertation/README.md

 ## Dissertation and Report

 This project was created as a final year individual project at the University of Leeds.
-The associated report that written along side this project is availible as a pdf in the root of this repository.
+The associated report that was written along side this project is availible as a pdf in the root of this repository.

 ## Introduction